FennMacon/worrybead/_releases/you-wont-remember-this.md

 title: You Won't Remember This
 artist: Tuxis Giant
 date: 2025-08-15T12:00:00.000Z
-description: New album from Tuxis Giant, featuring their signature blend of indie folk and rock.
-The record touches on themes of gender, growing into yourself, and family, all built into the album's arc on human memory - how we remember, forget, and wish that we could forget.
+description: Tuxis Giant's latest, an album that considers gender, growing into yourself, and family, all built into the album's arc on human memory - how we remember, forget, and wish that we could forget.
 bandcamp_embed: "<iframe style=\"border: 0; width: 100%; height: 470px;\"